sethpuckett/flashcards/README.md

   * Double check your spelling and your casing.
 If you're adding deck notes the sheet must be named `notes` and must have 2 columns with headings `name` and `notes`.
 The values in the `name` column must much the names of your other sheets **exactly**.
 Casing is important.
   * Did you publish your spreadsheet to the web **and** share it?
 You need to do both.
 Check the [Tabletop.js documentation](https://github.com/jsoma/tabletop#getting-started) if you're not sure.
   * Are there extra columns and/or blank rows in your spreadsheet?
 If so, get rid of them and try again.
+* [Here](https://docs.google.com/spreadsheets/d/159Xdlkq_k9gr5kUt_ICNHOlVmqWXxTwxR3LBemNMKAU/edit?usp=sharing) is a link to the Google Sheet I use for Spanish/English flashcards.
+Feel free to use it as an example.